 - Multi-unit development (MUD) advisory services with follow-up action

 It is not clear how the Government will make decisions on the proposals it receives.
 While the ACT Waste Feasibility Study has in the past recognised the importance of the waste hierarchy – starting from most preferred: avoid, reduce, reuse, recycle, recover, treat, dispose.

 The market sounding does not include a process for applying the waste hierarchy and encouraging the least preferable options through offering a subsidy through feed-in tariffs to get energy from waste, even though this will produce greenhouse emissions.

 Minister Meegan Fitzharris in her Foreword to the Market Sounding document said: “The Government is seeking innovative and sustainable proposals from both the waste and non-waste sectors on how best to achieve the ACT’s waste management objectives.
 This marketing sounding provides an opportunity for local, national and international businesses and not-for-profit organisations to showcase ideas and solutions that will contribute to the ACT achieving national best practice in waste management.”

 If you want to see the full documents go to TendersACT website and go through the registration process and download over 20mb of files.
 Two of the key documents are available here: the request for expressions of interest and the spreadsheet of waste data.

-There will be a briefing on the process 28 February 2017 and the closing date for submissions (20 pages maximum) is 14 April 2017 to [email protected].
+There was be a briefing on the process 28 February 2017 and the closing date for submissions (20 pages maximum) was 14 April 2017 to [email protected].
 Pictured is the Hume Waste Precinct.